New York State Banner

 Areas open: Western, Northeastern, Lake Champlain and Southeastern Waterfowl Zones

-Special measures allowed: electronic calls, unplugged shotguns (more than 3 shells)
+Special measures allowed: electronic calls and unplugged shotguns (more than 3 shells) when all other waterfowl hunting seasons are closed.

 Non-toxic shot: required

-Waterfowl hunters in New York will have a special opportunity to harvest snow geese in most areas of the state during spring 2010.
 In 2009, DEC implemented a "Conservation Order" for snow geese.
 A Conservation Order is a special management action authorized by the federal Migratory Bird Treaty Act to control certain wildlife populations when traditional management programs are unsuccessful in preventing overabundance.
-Federal and state regulations were amended in fall 2008 to allow this additional harvest of snow geese in response to concerns about their growing numbers across North America (see "Offsite Links" in the right-hand column).
+Federal and state regulations were amended in fall 2008 to allow this additional harvest of snow geese in response to concerns about their growing numbers across North America.

 Snow Goose Population and Harvest Trends

-New York has had a long hunting season for snow geese for many years, but until recently, federal regulations did not allow the season to be open after March 10, when large numbers of snow geese begin migrating north from their wintering areas.
+New York has had a long hunting season for snow geese for many years.
+Until recently, federal regulations did not allow the season to be open after March 10, when large numbers of snow geese begin migrating north from their wintering areas.
 From mid March to mid April, more than 100,000 snow geese may spend time in New York, fueling up for their return to the arctic breeding grounds in May.
-Even larger numbers of snow geese congregate along the St. Lawrence River in southern Quebec, where annual surveys have documented the dramatic growth of this population (see chart below).
+Even larger numbers of snow geese congregate along the St. Lawrence River in southern Quebec.
+Annual surveys have documented the dramatic growth of this population (see chart below).

 International Concern

-Under the new regulations, any person who has migratory game bird hunting privileges in New York, including a valid Harvest Information Program ("HIP") confirmation number, may take snow geese and Ross' geese (a smaller but nearly identical species) in the Western, Northeastern, Southeastern, and Lake Champlain Waterfowl Hunting Zones from March 11 through April 15, in addition to the regular snow goose hunting seasons in each zone.
-Areas where large numbers of snow geese occur at this time of year include the Finger Lakes region, the St. Lawrence Valley, and the upper Hudson and Champlain Valley regions.
-A special season was not implemented on Long Island, because relatively few snow geese occur in huntable areas there during the spring.
+• Under current regulations, any person who has migratory game bird hunting privileges in New York, including a valid Harvest Information Program ("HIP") confirmation number, may take snow geese and Ross' geese (a smaller but nearly identical species) in the Western, Northeastern, Southeastern, and Lake Champlain Waterfowl Hunting Zones from January 16 through April 15.

-All migratory game bird hunting regulations and requirements apply to the taking of snow geese during this spring harvest period, except that use of recorded or electrically amplified calls or sounds is allowed and use of shotguns capable of holding more than three shells is allowed.
+• All migratory game bird hunting regulations and requirements apply to the taking of snow geese during this special harvest period.

 Hunting Snow Geese

 Snow goose hunting can be one of the most challenging and rewarding types of waterfowl hunting.
-To help increase your chances for success, you can view or download the brochure developed by the Atlantic Flyway Council called "Successful Hunting Tactics for Greater Snow Geese" (pdf, 535 KB).
+Areas where large numbers of snow geese occur at this time of year include the Finger Lakes region, the St. Lawrence Valley, and the upper Hudson and Champlain Valley regions.
+A special season was not implemented on Long Island, because relatively few snow geese occur in huntable areas there during the spring.
+To help increase your chances for success, you can view or download the brochure developed by the Atlantic Flyway Council called "Successful Hunting Tactics for Greater Snow Geese (PDF)".
 We hope this is helpful and encourage you to share your hunting tips with others.

 Permit and Reporting Requirements